arsitektur-jaringan-komputer/Modul-Jarkom/Modul-2/DNS/README DNS - English.md

 ### 1.2.H Subdomain Delegation

-Subdomain delegation is the delegation of authority over a subdomain to a new DNS.
+Subdomain delegation is the process by which the owner of a domain grants authority to another DNS server to manage a specific subdomain.
+This allows the subdomain to be managed separately from the main domain.

 #### I. *EniesLobby* Server Configuration